AminaB/devops/full_devops/docker/docker2.md

 # docker
+container runtime environment
 isolate services without running many VMs, Vms are Expensive (OS need license, take time to boot,..). docker manage containers with docker engine
+## docker organization
+we can create organization on dockerhub to collaborate with other developer
 ## containers
 package software to ship and deploy easily. containers offer isolation not virtualization, container virtualizes the os and VMs virtualize the hardware.